 Late dawn.
 Early sunset.
 Short day.
 Long night.
-For us in the Northern Hemisphere, the December solstice marks the longest night and shortest day of the year.
-Meanwhile, on the day of the December solstice, the Southern Hemisphere has its longest day and shortest night.
-The 2018 December solstice takes place on Friday, December 21 at 22:23 UTC (4:23 p.m.
+For us in the Northern Hemisphere, the December solstice marks the longest nights and shortest days of the year.
+Meanwhile, the Southern Hemisphere is having short nights and long days.
+The 2020 December solstice moment – when the sun reaches its southernmost point in the sky – happens Monday, December 21, at 10:02 UTC (that’s December 21 at 4:02 a.m.
 CST; translate UTC to your time).

-No matter where you live on Earth’s globe, a solstice is your signal to celebrate.
+No matter where you live on Earth’s globe – no matter what time the solstice happens for you – it’s your signal to celebrate.

 When is the solstice?
 The solstice happens at the same instant for all of us, everywhere on Earth.
-In 2018, the December solstice comes on December 21 at 4:23 p.m.
+In 2020, the December solstice comes on December 21 at 4:02 a.m.
 CST.
-That’s on December 21 at 22:23 Universal Time.
+That’s on December 21 at 10:02 Universal Time (UTC).
 It’s when the sun on our sky’s dome reaches its farthest southward point for the year.
 At this solstice, the Northern Hemisphere has its shortest day and longest night of the year.

 To find the time in your location, you have to translate to your time zone.
 Click here to translate Universal Time to your local time.

-Just remember: you’re translating from 22:23 UT on December 21.
-For example, if you live in Perth, Australia, you need to add 8 hours to Universal Time to find out that the solstice happens on Saturday, December 22, at 6:23 a.m.
+Just remember: you’re translating from 10:02 UTC on December 21.
+For example, if you live in Perth, Australia, you need to add 8 hours to Universal Time to find out that the solstice happens on Monday, December 21, at 18:02 (6:02 p.m.)
 AWST (Australian Western Standard Time).